Top Ten Car Songs

 "Hot Rod Lincoln" - Commander Cody and his Lost Planet Airmen (1972)

-Certainly the most well-known version was released by Commander Cody and his Lost Planet Airmen in 1972, which rose to #9 on the Pop Charts and #51 on the Country Charts.
-Commander Cody starts off their version of the song with the spoken line, "My pappy said, 'Son, you're gonna drive me to drinkin', if you don't stop driving that Hot Rod Lincoln."
+The most well-known version was released by Commander Cody and his Lost Planet Airmen in 1972, which rose to #9 on the Pop Charts and #51 on the Country Charts.
+Commander Cody starts off their version with the spoken line, "My pappy said, 'Son, you're gonna drive me to drinking, if you don't stop driving that Hot Rod Lincoln."

 "Crawling From the Wreckage" - Dave Edmunds (1979)

-Written by Graham Parker, the best version of this song appears on Dave Edmunds 'I Hear You Knocking' live album.
-The song's lyrics, which include the line, "When I'm disconnected from the driving wheel, I'm only half the man I should be" make this a top-ten driving song as well.
+Written by Graham Parker, the best version of this song (IMHO) appears on Dave Edmund's 'I Hear You Knocking' live album.
+The song's lyrics include the line, "When I'm disconnected from the driving wheel, I'm only half the man I should be" - - it's a great driving song as well.

 "Red Barchetta" - Rush (1981)